Why do we know so little about the fundamental beliefs of those in public life?

 One answer may be that it plays to the prejudices of people, but this is not a sufficient answer.
 It may rather contradict their prejudices, which would be a good thing.
 Is this not the approach adopted by homosexuals ‘coming out’ – by ‘coming out’ they are challenging prejudices.
 This simply follows the lead of Christians who for millennia have ‘confessed that Jesus Christ is Lord’ Php 2:11.
 Christians have boldly confessed their faith orally and in writing.
 It is time for those in public life to declare plainly where they stand so that the public may know for whom they are voting.

 People vote according to different priorities.
 For some it is the Party, for others it is the person that one elects.
 Margaret Ferrier is an example where people did not know the fundamental principles upon which she operated until she fell foul of the law.

 Where do you stand?
 Do you confess that Jesus Christ is Lord?
 If not, you should make enquiries.
+It is called prayer.
 Has your belief system or world view been put to the test and scrutiny that Christianity has survived over the past 2000 years?

 Come and welcome to Jesus Christ.

 13 Mar 2021: it is time for public figures to have a Register of Ideas plainly putting forward a Declaration not only of Interests but of Ideas.
 After all, are they ashamed of their cherished beliefs?
 Do they not want to attract other people to them?
 Who could have known that Welsh First Minister Mark Drakeford would give consideration to Green Party peer Jenny Jones’ crazy idea to have a 6 p.m. curfew on men going out in the dark?
 What is their Confession of Faith?